aliyun/alibabacloud-ros-tool-transformer/docs/example-aws.md

 # Transform AWS CloudFormation Terraform to ROS Terraform
 ## Command
-Use the following command to transform AWS CloudFormation template into ROS template and generate `template.json` in the current directory:
+Use the following command to transform AWS CloudFormation template into ROS template and generate template file in the current directory:

 ```bash
 rostran transform templates/cloudformation/vpc_sg.json --target-format json